AUTHOR PROSPECTUS GUIDELINES

 Thank you for considering New Village Press to publish your book.
 To help us evaluate your proposed work, we offer the following guide for drafting a prospectus.
 In addition to describing your book, a prospectus will explain why you are writing it, who will read it, and the features or qualities that set your book apart from the competition.
 You, yourself, will likely find a prospectus useful in planning your book, however, don’t feel obligated to follow our guidelines to the letter.
 Should you have an existing prospectus that includes much the same content, feel free to submit it as is.

-If you did not receive this guide directly from an editor, please note that we recommend sending an email query before submitting a full book prospectus.
+Please study our website to determine if our press is a good match for your proposed book.
+If you did not receive this guide directly from an editor, we recommend sending an email query before submitting a full book prospectus.

 THE BOOK